 For those times that you wish you had more support, here are some considerations.

-Before providing the suggestions, I’d like to note that I’m wholeheartedly committed to not wasting my time or yours with baseless assertions, unquestioned opinions, or philosophical mumbo-jumbo.
-I’m well aware that we can lull our agitated mind into thinking it has it figured out and it tells us we can relax now and return to our same ‘ol habits.
-In light of our tricky patterns, I try to offer only sound considerations that have practical value even when it’s hard.
-I hope I’ve succeeded here.
+Before providing the suggestions, I’d like to note that I’m wholeheartedly committed to not wasting my time or yours with baseless assertions or philosophical mumbo-jumbo.
+I’m well aware that we can lull our agitated mind into thinking it has it figured out so now we can relax and return to our same ‘ol habits.
+With such tricky mental patterns that we all face at times, it helps to turn away from superficial quick fixes and focus on sound considerations that have practical value even when it’s hard.

 Like you perhaps, I deeply respect experience and practicality.
 What follows reflects what I’ve personally experienced and observed in many others.